dcisneroscode/my-portfolio-api/README.md

 # my-portfolio-api
 The main goal of this project is to create a backend API that will act as an access point to the relevant information I want to display in my web portfolio.
 This will include details about my projects, skills, experience and achievements.
 The API will be backed by a database where I will store and manage this data efficiently.

+Creating this FastAPI-based backend API will be a crucial step in taking my React web portfolio to the next level.
+By providing a centralized source of data, I will streamline the presentation of my accomplishments and skills, creating a captivating and valuable experience for my site visitors.
+This project will not only showcase my technical skills, but will also highlight my ability to create robust and efficient solutions that support my professional goals.